Arab Spring, economic winter spook MENA investors

 Since the Arab Spring -- a series of revolts against authoritarian regimes stretching from Tunisia in north Africa to Bahrain in the Gulf -- started sweeping across the region, investors have taken flight.

-A sharp equities sell-off was followed by a stabilization after investors realized that regional heavyweight Saudi Arabia had bought stability with a set of populist measures.
+A sharp equities sell-off was followed by a stabilisation after investors realised that regional heavyweight Saudi Arabia had bought stability with a set of populist measures.

 But the seemingly interminable sovereign debt crisis in Europe and a worsening global economic outlook have replaced armed revolt as the top worry on investors' minds.